Satanikole/trybe-solar-system/README.md

 # Welcome to the Solar System repository!

 This was the first project I did using React Library on Trybe!
-Bellow in this readme you can read the project requirements and the interface link itself.
+Bellow in this readme you can read the project requirements, or check the site [here](https://sataniksystem.netlify.app/).

 ---